cobalthq/cobalt-api-docs/versions/v2/content/webhooks.md

 webhook endpoint as healthy.
 * If your webhook endpoint stays unhealthy for 48 hours then we will deactivate your webhook.

-If your webhook becomes deactivated then you will need to activate it again via the API.
+If your webhook becomes deactivated then you will need to activate it again via the user interface or the API.

 ## Best Practices